 You may also be able to negotiate a lower sale price if you can get the appliance picked up sooner rather than later.

-Therefore, it’s smart to calculate the time and money you’ll spend as you consider how far to drive to pick up appliances that you can buy and sell for a profit.
+Therefore, it’s smart to calculate the time and money you’ll spend as you consider how far to drive to pick up appliances you can buy and sell for a profit.

-You’ll have to put in some time and money as you go to pick up the appliances, to get them in optimum shape as you clean them up, do some paint retouching and do minor repairs, but the profit you make on the resell could make it a worthwhile side hustle.
+You’ll have to put in some time and money as you go to pick up the appliances, to get them in optimum shape as you clean them up, do some paint retouching, and do minor repairs, but the profit you make on the resell could make it a worthwhile side hustle.

-Selling Used Appliances to Replace Items from Your Home
+Sell Used Appliances to Replace Items

 There are several reasons you might want to sell your old appliances: